 When we talk about community, we refer to the relationships that can be seen in every facet of the school’s life.
-Empathy, honesty, kindness, and respect are core values that underlie the work that we do and contribute to a capacity for lifelong learning.

 The Riverdale community reaches across generations, continents, cultures, and life experiences.
 Our youngest members can be found at the Infant and Toddler Center on campus.
 Our most senior members can still remember Frank S. Hackett, the first head of school (1907-1949).
 Our ranks include a U.S. senator, a governor, an Olympic medalist, and award-winning scientists, writers, actors, composers, movie directors, entrepreneurs, songwriters, artists, and journalists.